 Broadening horizons with multi-language audio

-Content creators are increasingly using multi-language audio in their storytelling to reach and engage with a much larger audience since its introduction in 2023.
-It is used to reach those who might otherwise never watch, because the video is not in their native language.
+Culturally and linguistically diverse communities in Australia have grown 18% YoY,3 and viewers are consuming content from across the world.
+Since its introduction in 2023, content creators are increasingly using multi-language audio in their storytelling to reach and engage with much larger and more diverse audiences.
+It is used to reach viewers who might otherwise never watch, because the video is not in their native language.

 MrBeast, for example, already has 164 million subscribers worldwide.
 But MrBeast’s recent videos have been dubbed into 11 languages to bring more international viewers to his main channel.
 He has even started his own multi-language dubbing service to help spread the use of multi-language audio within the creator community.